shikon/shikon.github.io/_posts/2021-08-27-pwm-fan-controller.md

   - design
 ---

-# From need to idea to solution
+# From the need to the idea to the solution

 After upgrading my computer with the new Ryzen 5800x series, the new motherboard did not include a header to connect my water temperature sensor.
 This lead the control of my fans to be limited to the temperature sensor inside the processor.
 This would be okay if I used regular processor cooling, which has a small thermal mass and has good thermal conductivity.
-However, in my case I have a water cooling where the temperature of the radiator depends on the water temperature and not so much on the current processor temperature.
+However, in my case, I have a water cooling where the temperature of the radiator depends on the water temperature and not so much on the current processor temperature.
 There is a huge delay in the order of minutes before the water heats up due to the large thermal mass it presents.
 Therefore the control that acts on the same timescale as workload increases (seconds) is an ill fit.
 Therefore I used the water temperature, which was read out on the previous motherboard.
-Unfortunately the motherboard that I got on sale did not have this.
+Unfortunately, the motherboard that I got on sale did not have this.

-Fortunately fans can easily be controlled by PWM hence this article will guide you to create a very simple and cheap PWM fan controller.
+Fortunately, fans can easily be controlled by PWM hence this article will guide you to create a very simple and cheap PWM fan controller.
 But first what is PWM?

 # Pulse-Width Modulation (PWM) for fans

-In order to control the fans the motherboard sends out signals that determine the speed fans should run at.
+To control the fans the motherboard sends out signals that determine the speed fans should run at.
 The main reason to reduce the fan speed is to reduce the noise it makes.
-The lower speed is okay as under low processor load, the amount of heat that should be dissipated is low.
+The lower speed is okay as, under a low processor load, the amount of heat that should be dissipated is low.

-PWM is a signal and a way of communication which tells the fan at what speed it should run at.
+PWM is a signal and a way of communication that tells the fan at what speed it should run.
 It is a digital signal and has a high (on) and low (off) level as shown here.

 ![Taken from Bvsystems.be](https://raw.githubusercontent.com/shikon/cloudimg/master/typora/4j9UsPWYo5hWc5Y_U_FWimTo1gUOLgLpfqF3OEmYQeDe3wfz6i_qOSvNcTggeu2RuCE46kZcDA)